 Now that we’ve covered the basics of a business model canvas, you might wonder, why do we talk about a SaaS business model canvas specifically?
 Isn’t the regular one enough?

 The answer is: SaaS businesses come with unique dynamics that set them apart from traditional business models.
+For instance, achieving the rule of 40 is a common benchmark for these companies.
 While the nine building blocks remain the same, how they are interpreted and implemented in SaaS companies can be fundamentally different from those in, say, retail, manufacturing, or product-based startups.
+These differences are crucial because they directly affect the SaaS valuation.
+To ensure the product stays competitive, teams often track UX design KPI examples and evaluate the UX ROI to measure design effectiveness.

 What makes SaaS models different?